material-motion/material-motion/specifications/runtime/life_of_a_plan.md

 ![](../../_assets/LifeOfAPlan-step4.svg)

 We've created three performers in total. `circleView` has two performers. `squareView` has one.

-You might be wondering now: "Why is there only one gesture performer for the squareView?"
+You might now be wondering: "Why is there only one gesture performer for the squareView?"

-A single performer instance is created for each _type_ of plan registered to a target.
+A single performer instance is created for each *type* of plan registered to a target.
 This allows performers to maintain coherent state even when multiple plans have been committed.

 ### Step 5: Provide plans to performers

 The scheduler now provides each plan instance to the relevant performer.
-This allows the performer to translate specific plans in to actionable logic.
+This allows each performer to translate plans in to actionable logic.

 ### Step 6: Performers execute plans